Who we are?

 What do we want?

 We want everyone engaging with and working in public institutions to have equal access to pastoral emotional, moral, and spiritual support regardless of their religion or beliefs.
-This support must be provided by likeminded individuals, who can provide the empathy and compassion needed at the most challenging of times.
+Support should be available from like-minded individuals, who can provide the empathy and compassion needed at the most challenging of times.
 We believe in the necessity of increasing the availability of non-religious pastoral carers to ensure the availability of this provision across all sectors and services.

 What do we do?

-We provide and promote a highly effective network of pastoral carers to support people who need help.
-Through our bespoke induction programme, we are able to train, assess, and endorse non-religious providers, to ensure the highest quality of service.
+We provide and promote a highly effective network of accredited pastoral carers to support people who need help.
+Through our bespoke induction programme, we are able to train, assess, and endorse non-religious practitioners, to ensure the highest quality of service within multi-faith and belief services.
 We also offer ongoing support to our members through clinical supervision and CPD, developing their practice and supporting their careers.

 History

 The NRPSN was set up, developed, and constituted by Humanists UK in 2016 under the banner of Humanist Care.
-Membership of the NRPSN is not limited to humanists and is open to all those who hold a non-religious belief system that is consistent with a democratic society.
+Accreditation via the NRPSN is not limited to humanists and is open to all those who hold a non-religious belief system that is consistent with a democratic society.